Opera Theatre of Saint Louis: First seasons and achievements

 The first season in 1976 presented eleven performances of Britten's Albert Herring, Mozart's The Impresario, Menotti's The Medium, and Donizetti's Don Pasquale.
 This mixture of some standard works, and some new and unconventional operas, was to continue in future seasons and characterize the company's approach.
 This was achieved on a budget of $135,000.
 The young singers included Sheri Greenawald and Vinson Cole.

 During the early seasons, the company had a major influence with such achievements as first joint BBC/WNET telecast of Albert Herring and in 1983 the first appearance by any U.S. opera company at the Edinburgh International Festival.
 The first production of a Japanese opera in Japan by any American company was followed by a return to Tokyo in September 2001 to present the Japanese premiere of the classic Genji Monogatari, adapted as an opera by Minoru Miki as The Tale of Genji.

 Well-known directors Graham Vick, Jonathan Miller, and Mark Lamos have made U.S. operatic debuts with OTSL, as did conductors Leonard Slatkin and Christopher Hogwood.
-Colin Graham served as OTSL's Director of Productions from 1978-1985.
-John Nelson was OTSL's Music Director from 1985 to 1988, and Principal Conductor from 1988 to 1991.
+Colin Graham served as OTSL's director of productions from 1978 until 1985.
+John Nelson was OTSL's music director from 1985 to 1988, and principal conductor from 1988 to 1991.

 Other notable U.S. singers, including Christine Brewer, Susan Graham, Denyce Graves, Dwayne Croft, Thomas Hampson, Jerry Hadley, Patricia Racette, Sylvia McNair, and Stephanie Blythe have made appearances in St. Louis productions.
-As of their 2022 Festival Season, OTSL has presented 33 world premieres, including:
+As of their 2025 Festival Season, OTSL has presented 45 world premieres, including: